rhKashif/SteamPulse/report/README.md

 #### Assumptions and design decisions
 Assumption that the necessary data is available, accurate, and up-to-date.
 This includes assumptions about data format, structure, and quality:
 - Returns an error message if connection to the database fails
-- If there is no data within the last two weeks the dashboard, a message will be displayed to relay
+- If there is no data within the last two weeks the dashboard, a message will be displayed to relay this to the user